DanielCohenn/Image-Processing-Matlab/README.md

 A Matlab GUI co - developed with another student as part of a Image Processing course assignment.

+In this GUI we are uploading an image from the

 GUI inteface example and explenetaion:

 ![](readme_images/image.png)